420blaze420/tape0002/README.md

 ???

 #### Monitoring and reporting
+???

 #### Support for the expected number of users and devices
+* The new network must be able to support all 754 employees using internet services simultaneously.
+* The new network must be able to support up to 812 devices.

 #### Scalability
+* The new wireless network must support the expansion of users, devices and geographical coverage.

 #### Mandatory and preferred requirements
+???

 ### 5. Deliverables

 #### Site survey report
+The site survey report must include the following:
+* Heat map representing signal strength.
+*

 #### Wireless network design